 - a.
 Grazing and pasture/range management for pasture/range pest control

 - b.
 Wildlife habitat management

 - c.
 Home and garden pesticide use

 - d.
 Turf and ornamental IPM

-- e.
-Organic production

-- f.
-Horticulture

-5. Safety and environmental aspects of crop protectants
+5. Safety and environmental aspects of crop protectants Examples of Continuing Education

 - a.
-Environmental toxicology and signs and symptoms of exposure to toxins - b.
+Environmental toxicology; signs and symptoms of exposure to toxins - b.
 Pesticide use and food safety concerns - c.
 Biosecurity in the agro-chemical industry - d.
-Pesticide waste remediation - e.
-Pesticide Safety, proper use, and label restrictions - f.
+Pesticide waste management - e.
+WPS, PPE, proper use, and label restrictions - f.
 Effects of pesticide misuse on crops, wildlife and other non-target species or areas - g.
 Wildlife as pests and methods of management